Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-## 5. Create New Update Instruction
+## 4. Support movie review updates in `MovieInstruction`

-Next, let's add an instruction to our program that allows users to update their movie review.
+Now that `add_movie_review` is more secure, let's turn our attention to supporting the ability to update a movie review.

-### Changes to instruction.rs

-Let’s begin by updating instruction.rs.
-We’ll start with defining the data struct we want to unpack the `instruction_data` into.
-Considering our new functionality is to just update an existing review, it makes sense to expect the same instruction data as before, so all we have to do is define this data struct in the `MovieInstruction` enum inside instruction.rs.
+Let’s begin by updating `instruction.rs`.
+We’ll start by adding an `UpdateMovieReview` variant to `MovieInstruction` that includes embedded data for the new title, rating, and description.

 ```rust
 // inside instruction.rs